Identify your best candidates at speed

 There are a number of reasons you should join

 - You can be fast tracked for some amazing software engineering roles, whether you are looking for an office based role or you want to work as part of a remote/distributed team.
+Most of our roles are remote - we’re a remote-first company after all.

 I’m sold.
 So what’s the process for a Developer joining Geektastic?